RickStrahl/Westwind.plUploadHandler/readme.md

 }
 ```

+That's all that's needed...

+The OnUploadCompleted() should Response.Write

-That's all that's needed... if there's an error you want to return, call WriteErrorResponse() with
+if there's an error you want to return, call WriteErrorResponse() with
 an error message, which is then sent to the client which can echo the method.